Catamount's Glass Popcorn Popper

 If you're looking to pop smaller amounts, Catamount's 1 quart glass personal popper is an easy and quick way to pop a healthy snack.

 Made by a Vermont company, the Microwave Popcorn Popper is made from borosilicate (laboratory glass), which is one of the purest forms of glass without heavy metals.
 The popper is also dishwasher safe.
 The large glass handle becomes warm, but not hot, for easy transfer to bowls.
 Dimensions: 7.5" tall x 6" diameter (3.5" long handle).

 Have you ever tried a popping kernals in a glass popper?
-Any special toppings to share for popcorn enthusiasts?
+Or with a whirlypop style popper?
+Any special toppings to share for fellow popcorn enthusiasts?